Antique (province): Climate

-June to November is the rainy season in Antique and the summer start from the month of December to May.
+The rainy season in Antique is from June to November, and the summer season is from December to May.

 Administrative divisions

 Antique is subdivided into 18 municipalities.

 San Jose de Buenavista serves as the provincial capital, the center of commerce and trade, and the seat of the provincial government and national government agencies.

 Demographics

 The population of Antique in the 2020 census was 612,974 people, with a density of sigfig 612,974/2,729.17.
 San Jose is the most populous town in the province.

 Antiqueños are seafaring people that share many characteristics with their Panay neighbors.
 However, the steep slopes and the rugged, long mountain ranges of Antique have isolated it from the rest of Panay.
 Hence, they have developed their own distinct language called Kinaray-a.
-This dialect is of Austronesian origin characterized by the predominance of r's and schwa sounds spoken with a lilting gentle intonation.
+This language is of Austronesian origin characterized by the predominance of r's and schwa sounds spoken with a lilting gentle intonation.

 The Antiqueños are noted for their industry.
 They are renowned weavers throughout the Visayas.
 The Bugasong patadyong, a tube cotton fabric of plaid design, is highly valued because of its fineness of weaving.
-Piña cloth is also produced in looms throughout the province.
+Piña cloth is also produced on looms throughout the province.
 Wine manufactured from the sap of the coconut is a cottage industry.